 3. The March was not universally supported by activists.
-One prominent objector was Malcolm X. The organizers also didn’t agree on all the issues, but they did agree that blacks and whites should march together at the event.
-Another prominent objector was Strom Thurmond.
+Prominent objectors included Malcolm X and Strom Thurmond.
+The organizers didn’t agree on all the issues, either, but they did agree that blacks and whites should march together at the event.

 4. It also wasn’t the first threatened March on Washington by civil rights leaders.
-In 1941, a march was being organized to demand desegregation in the U.S. military as World War II approached.
-President Franklin Roosevelt signed Executive Order 8802, which banned discrimination in the federal government and defense industries in June 1941, which averted a march that may have involved 100,000 people.
+In 1941, organizers were planning a march to demand desegregation in the U.S. military as World War II approached.
+But President Franklin Roosevelt averted the march by signing Executive Order 8802 in June, 1941, banning discrimination in the federal government and defense industries. .

-5. People almost never clearly heard Dr. King’s speech.
+5. Almost no one could clearly hear Dr. King’s speech.
 An expensive sound system was installed for the event, but it was sabotaged right before it.
 Attorney General Robert Kennedy enlisted the Army Corps of Engineers to fix the system.

 6. William Edward Burghardt “W. E. B.” Du Bois, the co-founder of the NAACP, died on the day before the event at the age of 95 in Ghana.
 Roy Wilkins asked the marchers to honor Du Bois with a moment of silence.

 7. Of the estimated 250,000 people who attended the March, about 60,000 were white.
 People came from all over the country, and few arrests were reported.